PEP: Politically Exposed Persons

 What risks do organizations face if their PEP due diligence is insufficiently thorough?

-Organizations that fail to check their business partners sufficiently thoroughly can expect not only reputational damage but also fines of an unlimited amount to stay safe from this avail Anti-money laundering services (AML) For example, in 2015 a bank was fined 72 million pounds sterling because the required PEP checks had not been performed.
+Organizations that fail to perform adequate due diligence on their clients, business partners, and supply chains risk not only reputational damage but also fines.
+For example, in 2015 a bank was fined 72 million pounds sterling because the required PEP checks had not been performed.

 Frequently Asked Questions